We’ve Tested 14 Robot Lawn Mowers; These 6 Are the Best

 Weather Protection

 Most motorized lawn mowers are built to withstand outdoor conditions during the mowing season.
-Some robotic mowers can run in the rain, but it is not recommended since wet grass doesn’t cut as smoothly and wet conditions can spread fungal diseases to the lawn.
+Some robotic mowers can run in the rain, but it is not recommended since wet grass doesn’t cut as smoothly, and wet conditions can spread fungal diseases to the lawn.
 Some robot lawn mowers have rain sensors that stop, skip, or delay a scheduled mowing in rainy conditions.
-Other robot mowers can have their cutting schedule manually overridden so you can turn it off if rain is in the forecast.
+Other robot mowers can have their cutting schedule manually overridden, so users can turn them off if rain is in the forecast.
 Still others link to a weather app that will turn the mower off if rain is predicted.

 Docking stations are weatherproof during the mowing season.
 Still, in stormy weather where lightning is predicted, unplugging the system provides the best protection.
 Extended periods of damp, subfreezing weather shorten the mower’s lifespan, so the mower and its docking station should both be stored indoors in the winter.